ezevalverdi/DS_especialitzacio/README.md

 I'm going to upload all to exercises of the Data Science Specialization of the BA IT Academy here.
-Tkhs for passing by 🙂.
+Thks for passing by 🙂.